chimera-js/vue-chimera/README.md

 Overview of features:
 - Reactive endpoints and requests based on vue instance data
 - Loading flags
-- Get time when the resource was latestly loaded
+- Get time when the endpoint was latestly loaded
 - Set interval time to refresh data on an endpoint
-- Simple robust resource definition
+- Simple robust endpoint definition
 - Nuxtjs compatible with Server side prefetching
 - Simple cancelation on requests
 - Cancel all pending requests on vue instance destroy